 Stage 3: Embodiment: Share

 Starting with simplicity.
+Begin where you are and place light on what is.
 WRITE.
 Get it out.
 Find out what you’re saying to yourself in the subtle corners of your mind.

 In this stage, we are becoming aware of the inner dialogue that constantly plays — and increasingly conscious of how it affects our state of being and our experience of reality.

-I refined and restructured my journal pages, which enabled me to become increasingly conscious of how I phrased things and the energetic charge of what I was saying.
+As I refined and restructured my journal pages, I remembered the inner guidance and words of wisdom while also becoming increasingly conscious of how I phrased things and the energetic charge of what I was saying.

-I changed some words, removed others, and delved into the potential of our minds: to create health and wealth, as well as sickness and suffering.
+I began to change words, remove sentences, and, more deliberately, discover the power of the mind and language — to create health and wealth, as well as sickness and suffering.

 Together, these three steps form a holy trinity — each intertwining with the others, amplifying itself.

-Why I’m Writing Every Day for 31 Days — And Inviting You to Do the Same
+I completed a 31-day writing and posting commitment shared on Medium.
+If you are interested, the first entry begins here: [Why I’m Writing Every Day for 31 Days — And Inviting You to Do the Same.]

 The Path of Self-Mastery

-Since the day of that decision, I have grown immensely and learnt much about myself, the mind, and life — and things I cannot even name.
+Since the day of the decision to enter self-mastery, I have grown immensely and learned much about myself, the mind, life, and things I cannot even name.

-I have affirmed my intentions and paid attention to who I want to become and how I want to live — and paradoxically, I seem to create the very resistance and challenges necessary for my path toward self-mastery.
+I have affirmed my intentions and paid more attention to who I want to become, how I want to live, and what life I want to create — and paradoxically, I seem to invite the very resistance necessary for my path toward self-mastery.

 The more capable I am becoming, the stronger life comes at me.
 Part of me thought it would be easier, but it seems I am simply becoming more able to meet greater challenges.